As a child, what did you want to do when you grew up?

 How long does it take you to write a book?

 It can take weeks to months to do research in advance and outline.
 Once the outline is in place, it may take as little as a month to three months to write the first draft of a book.
 The editing, however, that's another, long, story....

-You set the first two Scott Drayco books in Cape Unity on the Eastern Shore of Virginia.
+You set some of the Scott Drayco books in Cape Unity on the Eastern Shore of Virginia.
 Is that a real place?

 Cape Unity is a fictional town (and Prince of Wales County is likewise fictitious), but combines elements of several communties on the Eastern Shore, as well as the landscape.
-I do include some real places in the books, though, like Watchapreague, home of the "world's best flounder."
+I do include some real places in the books, though, like Wallops Island and Watchapreague, home of the "world's best flounder."

 What is your least favorite part of the publishing / writing process?

 Marketing.
 I don't know of any writers, no matter how they are published, who really enjoy it.
 We'd all just prefer to be spending our time writing.